jasonsbarr/yet-another-react-boilerplate/README.md

 };
 ```

+That way you _only_ have to worry about the specific part of your state being updated.
+The rest is taken care of automatically!

 ## Usage: Included scripts

 Here are the included scripts you can use after installation and their provided options